9mm Handguns & Pistols

 In 1902, DWM firearms designer Georg Luger developed the 9mm Parabellum as a service cartridge, designed for the DWM Luger semi-automatic pistol called the Pistole Parabellum, aka the Luger.
 He created it to be lethal at 50 meters.

 This new caliber improved on the previous handgun ammunition, which was large and heavy.
 Still today, the compact cartridge has less recoil and allows for easy handling.
-It's lightweight and accurate, and because of its small size, handguns chambered in 9mm hold significantly more cartridges than those in higher calibers.
+It is lightweight and accurate, and because of its small size, handguns chambered in 9mm hold significantly more cartridges than those in higher calibers.

 After the birth of the Browning Hi-Power in 1935 and the gun's prevalence in WWII, the 9x19mm's popularity spread.
 As time passed, its use grew to encompass not only the armed forces but police agencies and civilian self-defense as well.
 But the milestones for the 9mm didn't end here - they continued with: